Home > How To > Cleaning > How to Get a Coffee Stain Out of a Rug

 Step 1: Blot and Dilute

-If your spill is still fresh, the first step to avoiding a ruined rug is to blot the excess moisture away with a clean, dry towel or cloth.
-However, if youā€™re dealing with an old, set-in spill, dab it with a clean, damp cloth to loosen up dried stains.
-Then, grab another clean cloth and dab the stain until no more coffee rubs off onto the cloth.
-Always blot towards the center of the stain rather than outward; you donā€™t want to spread the stain to a larger area.
+If your spill is still fresh, the first step to avoiding a ruined rug is to blot (not rub) the excess moisture away with a clean, dry towel or cloth.
+If you’re dealing with an old, set-in stain, dab the area with a clean, damp cloth to loosen up the carpet fibers and stain debris.
+Then, grab a second clean rag and dab the stain until no more coffee rubs off onto the cloth.

 Step 2: Apply Carpet Cleaning Detergent

-Apply your carpet cleaner of choice onto what remains of the stain.
-Follow the directions on the package to ensure youā€™re using the product most efficiently and effectively.
+Using our table above, identify your ideal carpet cleaner: spot treatment, oxygen-based, or enzymatic (or potentially a combination).
+Apply your carpet cleaner onto the soiled area.
+Follow the directions on your cleaner’s packaging to ensure you’re using the product most efficiently and effectively.
+Blot with a clean rag.

 Step 3: Wet, Blot, and Air Dry

-Now that youā€™ve removed the stain, itā€™s time to make sure youā€™re not leaving behind any stain detergent.
+After you’ve successfully removed the stain, it’s time to make sure you’re not leaving behind any stain detergent.
 Wet the stain once again with cold water, blot away the residue and water with a clean cloth, and let the rug air dry.
 Avoid walking on it until it is 100% dry.

 Step 4: Vacuum to Fix Up the Fibers